 The challenging State academic standards.

-The SEA will provide technical assistance and professional development targeting Title III served ELs, and will provide suggestions for use of Title III funds as needed to help districts meet the State-designed long-term goals under Section 1111(c)(4)(A)(ii) and challenging State academic standards.
-Districts will provide in their Title III grant applications reporting elements as required under Section 3121.
+DESE continues to provide technical assistance and professional development targeting Title III served ELs and will provide suggestions for use of Title III funds as needed to help districts meet the State-designed long-term goals under Section 1111(c)(4)(A)(ii) and challenging State academic standards.
+Districts will provide DESE with reporting elements as required under Section 3121.
 The SEA will review these reporting elements to ensure that all elements, including progress in English language proficiency and academic content standards, are present.
 Districts will be asked to use the data to evaluate their programs and consider making changes if necessary to ensure that their programs effectively meet the needs of the students they serve.

-Technical assistance through one-on-one phone calls or visits to districts, periodic face-to-face meetings or conferences, and/or webinars will be held to assist districts in ensuring ELs are making progress in English language proficiency as demonstrated by the reporting element in Section 3121(5) and meeting State academic standards as demonstrated in the accountability reporting for proficiency of the EL subgroup in the State content assessment subject areas.
+Technical assistance through one-on-one phone calls or visits to districts, periodic face-to-face meetings or conferences, and/or webinars will be held to assist districts in ensuring ELs are making progress in English language proficiency as demonstrated by the reporting element in Section 3121(5) and meeting State academic standards as demonstrated in the accountability reporting for proficiency of the EL student group in the State content assessment subject areas.

 Where multiple districts demonstrate a need for assistance in ensuring the number and percent of their ELs are making progress in English proficiency or in State academic content areas, professional development will be offered, contingent upon availability of funding.